-Within the four years of an applied baccalaureate degree, general education credits must include a minimum of:
+Within the four years of an applied baccalaureate degree, general education credits must include a minimum of 50 quarter hours of distribution credits from a minimum of five distribution areas:

-- Ten (10) credits of communication skills, including one English composition course, e.g. ENGL& 101 - Five (5) credits of quantitative/symbolic reasoning skills - Ten (10) credits of humanities - Ten (10) credits of social sciences - Ten (10) credits of natural science, including at least five (5) credits in physical, biological and/or earth sciences, including at least one course with a lab - 15 credits of remaining general education courses to achieve the required 60 credits
+- Ten (10) credits of communication skills, including one English composition course, e.g. ENGL& 101.
+Remaining credits may be an additional composition course or designated writing courses or courses in basic speaking skills (e.g., speech, rhetoric, or debate). - · Five (5) credits of quantitative/symbolic reasoning skills - Five (5) credits of humanities - Five (5) credits of social sciences - Five (5) credits of natural science with a lab component - 20 credits of electives from the generally transferable list of courses

-Typically, at least 15 general education credits are satisfied at the associate degree level as confirmed by entrance pre-requisites, a remaining 45 credits are satisfied with courses in quantitative skills humanities, social sciences and natural sciences.
-General educati requirements and courses recommendation are outlined in the follitable.
+Typically, at least 15 general education credits are satisfied at the associate degree level as confirmed by entrance pre-requisites, and the remaining 35 credits are satisfied with courses in the BAS program.
+General education requirements and courses recommendation are outlined in the following table.